EN 343

 This standard falls within the scope of ‘auto-certification’.
 This means that manufacturers are allowed to certify their own products, which therefore do not need to be approved by a test institute.
 This is because the only risk to the wearer is that he/she might get wet, which is not life-threatening.
 If EN 343 is used in combination with other standards (for example, a 4-safety parka that is waterproof), the whole combination of standards is assessed by a test institute.

-The X and Y values
+The X, Y and R values

 The requirements set in this standard